-The Colorado Tripod Company is a relatively new to the world of camera support, but not to the photo industry as a whole.
-They are in fact the same people that brought us the popular filter company, Breakthrough Photography, who have been featured in many reviews and posts on this site in the past.
+The Colorado Tripod Company is relatively new to the world of camera support, but not to the photo industry as a whole.
+They are in fact the same people that brought us the popular filter company, Breakthrough Photography, who has been featured in many reviews and posts on this site in the past.

 Colorado Tripod Company (I’m going to have to shorten this to CTC for the rest of the post) launched several different ball heads on Kickstarter back in 2018.
 My understanding is that those heads are in the final stages of development.
 I actually have a couple of prototypes here that I have been evaluating for upcoming reviews.
 In the meantime, their Highline Mini ball head is shipping directly from their own store for just under $20.

 Can a sub $20 ball head really be any good?
 I was very curious about this myself.
 Let’s find out.